Holidays

 • Youth Sunday – (usually in spring) is written and led by the senior high group and is always inspiring.

-• Coming of Age – Emerson’s eighth-graders give their credo statements from the pulpit is one of the highlights of the year.
+• Coming of Age – In this service, Emerson's teenagers give their credo statements from the pulpit and it is one of the highlights of the year.

 • Flower Ceremony – Sometimes referred to as Flower Communion, is an annual ritual that celebrates beauty, human uniqueness, diversity, and community.
 Originally created in 1923 by Unitarian minister Norbert Capek of Prague, Czechoslovakia, the Flower Ceremony was introduced to the United States by Rev. Maya Capek, Norbert's widow.
 In this ceremony, everyone in the congregation brings a flower.
 Each person places a flower on the altar or in a shared vase.
 The congregation and minister bless the flowers, and they're redistributed.
 Each person brings home a different flower than the one they brought.